-The AD-FREE versions of our episodes are available right now on Patreon.
+Enjoy the AD-FREE versions of our latest episodes and our archives right now on Patreon.

 Tonight, my special guest is Dr. Richard Cytowic who's here to discuss his years of research into an extrasensory phenomena that is truly mind-blowing!
 Get his book Synesthesia on Amazon.

 Follow us on Pinterest pinterest.com/mysteriousradio